jimin001/titration_scripts/README.md

 These scripts were used as a pre-processing step before performing purity titrations, in order to ensure that there would not be duplicate reads in our titration set and evaluation set.

 These scripts with split a bam file into two sub-bams, so that there are no overlapping reads in each of the two split sub-bams.
 Two scripts are identical except for naming conventions specified for "normal" or "tumor" bams.
+These scripts use samtools with 60 threads and require large disk space and memory due to handling files in sam format during intermediate steps.

 ### split_bam_normal.sh
 run locally: